 The fund provides a stipend for your time and effort.
 If you need funds to support expenses for the project, you should apply to the the Professional Development Fund

 If the Summer Stipend is for Course Development or Renewal or for Technology Enhanced Course Renewal, the faculty member should teach the course within two years of the award.

-Faculty members considering projects that involve technology should consult with Faculty Instructional Technology Support (FITS) at least two weeks prior to the application deadline.
+Faculty members considering projects that involve technology should consult with Faculty Instructional Technology Support (FITS) and/or the Tenzer Technology Center at least two weeks prior to the application deadline.

 Types of Summer Stipends: